8 Ways to Simplify How You Engage Independent Contractors

 Independent contractor engagement doesn’t have to be complicated.
-Yes, navigating the risk of misclassification can be daunting, but as the use of independent talent has become more mainstream, so has the engagement process.
-Follow these 8 tips to simplify the way you engage your independent professionals.
+Yes, navigating the risk of misclassification can be daunting, but as the use of independent talent becomes more mainstream, so has the engagement process.
+Follow these eight tips to simplify the way you engage your independent professionals.

 A streamlined process makes program implementation much less complicated both for enterprises and for contractors.
 What was once complicated and messy, is now automated and speedy.

 2. Build a Consistent Process for Independent Talent Engagement